 A bright tie stands out – Mandarin Interpreter Charles Qin keeping up with an action-packed agenda.

-Carefully choreographed with many events on the program, the visit of Premier Li Keqiang (China’s number 2) was a big deal with many organisations wanting to be part of the action.
+Carefully choreographed with many events on the program, the visit of Premier Li Keqiang (China’s number 2) in 2017 was a big deal with many organisations wanting to be part of the action.
 Mandarin Interpreting resources were high on the list of priorities for all involved.
 To leave your request to the last minute left few options for good communication.

-It’s eight years since then Vice Premier Li Keqiang visited Australia.
+It was eight years since then Vice Premier Li Keqiang visited Australia.
 From then till now, Chin and its team of interpreters are still keeping up.
 Without interpreters, the understanding would be compromised and there would be fewer deals to celebrate.
 As it was, a long list of signings across sectors from agriculture to tourism was marked by the prime ministers.

 A boost for Aussie beef and Aussie Rules